Psychopoulet/node-pluginsmanager/README.md

   -- Methods --

+  > Please note that the "httpMiddleware" method was removed, you juste have to use "appMiddleware" with basic http request, and use "next" parameter as a callback to execute some stuff with the request if it is not managed by the plugins

   * ``` getPluginsNames(): Array<string> ``` return plugins' names
   * ``` setOrder(pluginsNames: Array<string>): Promise<void> ``` create a forced order to synchronously initialize plugins. not ordered plugins are asynchronously initialized after.